Hoglandets-IT/beetl/docs/getting-started/columns.md

       width: 360
 ```

-This data structure will be flattened into the following columns:
+This data structure can be flattened into the following columns:

 | name | attrs.height | attrs.length | attrs.width |
 |------|--------------|--------------|-------------|